michelgrootjans/explaining-flow/readme.md

 The stats we're interested in are:
 - **Throughput**: this is what is typically measured under the name _velocity_.
 It's the number of user stories finished per unit of time.
 - **Cycle time**: the time taken for each story from the moment it has been taken out of the _todo_ column until it reaches the _done_ column.
 - **WIP**: Work In Progress.
-The amount of user stories _in flight_.
+The number of user stories _in flight_.
 These stories have been started but are not done yet.
  ### A single developer working on a predictable backlog
 In this predictable scenario, a single developer works on 50 stories.
 Each story takes exactly 1 day to complete.
 So we expect a throughput of `1` story per day.
 We expect a cycle time of `1` since each story will be in progress for exactly 1 day.
 This means that we'll have an average of `1` story in progress at any given time.